 We’ve come a long way, but we still have so far to go to combat discriminatory practices in housing.
-Local and State REALTOR® Associations, along with the National Association of REALTORS®, are and commemorating the 50th Anniversary of Fair Housing this month and all year long through educational events for their members and the public, but what can we do as individuals?
-How can we, as I said in our work group, make discussion about fair housing sexy and popular to talk about?
+Local and State REALTOR® Associations, along with the National Association of REALTORS®, are commemorating the 50th Anniversary of Fair Housing this month and all year long through educational events for their members and the public, but what can we do as individuals?
+As I said in our work group, how can we make the discussion about fair housing sexy and popular to talk about?

 ACTION ITEM – Communicate with your clients about Fair Housing…now and every month!

-Shoot a video, send an email, educate them about the protected classes — how they are defined and what they mean — as well as what do to if they feel they have been discriminated against.
+Shoot a video, send an email, and educate them about the protected classes- how they are defined and what they mean- and what to do if they feel they have been discriminated against.
 Learn more here.

 What I’m reading – The Color of Law by Richard Rothstein.

 “Masterful…The Rothstein book gathers meticulous research showing how governments at all levels long employed racially discriminatory policies to deny blacks the opportunity to live in neighborhoods with jobs, good schools, and upward mobility.” – Jared Bernstein, Washington Post

 Music I’m listening to – MxPx.
 Here’s why: lead vocalist Mike Herrera and his wife, Holli, were the final homebuyers on Chip and Joanna Gaines’ super-popular last episode ever of Fixer Upper (honestly, the only reason to watch HGTV, IMHO).
 Joanna had the lyrics to the song he wrote for his wife cut into metal wall art (awwwwww!) – and I mean, who doesn’t love a good punk love song?
 Take a listen here and maybe (re-)discover a new fave!